 4. No Direct Sales

 What if there are no sales that are directly attributable to a BDR?
 Business development sales roles are often responsible for establishing C-suite relationships or getting a “license to hunt” for the field reps.
 For example, a BDR establishes a pricing agreement with a customer that in turn allows the territory reps to sell into individual stores.

 The gut reaction of most companies is to pay a commission override as a percent of any sale made by a territory rep at the targeted account.
 These sales usually take time and this creates a “tail,” where the BDR gets payments over a long period of time.
 This trickle of payments can be a lengthy process, so the BDR may feel that they are not getting properly paid for their effort (or worse, they get involved with managing the territory reps).

 At this point, the sales incentive plan (SIP) loses its motivational traction.
 A more effective alternative is to pay an upfront bonus.
 I worked with a manufacturing firm where the BDR was tasked with making high-level relationships at strategic accounts.
 We worked with the company to create a mechanic that classified each strategic account into three tiers by an estimate of their future sales potential based on their revenue size.

 If a “license to hunt” was established at a target account, a bonus was paid based on their tier.
 Once a territory rep made a sale to a local office of the strategic account another smaller bonus was paid.
 Reps receive a final bonus after the total territory sales made to the client exceeded a specific amount in revenue.

-Want help designing and managing your compensation plan?
+Want help designing and managing your business development compensation plan?
 Schedule your strategic services consultation today.